 Why do we all need to disconnect from electronics in order to have better sleep?
 That blue light from the electronic screen…of any shape for or fashion works against sleep.
 It signals the brain to suppress melatonin secretion, which is the hormone that makes us get sleepy at the end of the day.
 The light from the screen also confuses the brain of it being daytime and increases alertness which may delay sleep…even after turning off the screen.

-Start the school year with the family rule, parents included, that all screens (phones, tablets, computers) will be off and docked outside of the bedroom at least 30-60 minutes prior to bedtime.
+Try this new family rule, parents included, that all screens (phones, tablets, computers) will be off and docked outside of the bedroom at least 30-60 minutes prior to bedtime.
 While your teen may insist that they won’t use the phone, it is often too tempting to not “cheat” once you are in your own room and asleep.

 While this may initially be hard to enforce, once it is the family routine it becomes less of a battle.
 Everyone will have an easier time falling asleep and staying asleep, and maybe get a few more hours of “shut eye”.